 = 10,000 + 600

-As it shows, Mr Daljeet misses out on Rs.
-100 when the interest rate offered on fixed securities increase to 6% since his financial assets are tied to a bond which offers a lesser return.
-As a result, it can be expected that Mr Daljeet would re-invest his financial assets from his older investment to the newly issued securities with better returns.
+As it shows, Mr. Daljeet misses out on Rs.
+100 when the interest rate offered on fixed securities increases to 6% since his financial assets are tied to a bond which offers a lesser return.
+As a result, it can be expected that Mr. Daljeet would re-invest his financial assets from his older investment to the newly issued securities with better returns.
 This risk of devaluation of a bond due to an increase in its interest rate is known as the interest rate risk.

 There are quite a few types of interest rate risks, which must be noted by every investor, be it an individual or a firm.
 These are explained below in detail.

 The risk of change in the price of an investment bond or certificate is known as its price risk.
-This leads to unforeseen loss or gains while selling security in the future.
+This leads to unforeseen losses or gains while selling security in the future.